Frequently Asked Questions (FAQ)

 Q: Is it ok to do Maths A with IPT?

-A: IPT has a mathematical component - the Games Programming (part of the SSE unit) unit involves some challenging mathematical concepts, and the ability to deal with abstract concepts at a high level.
-Often, students who are not doing really well in Maths A also struggle with many aspects of IPT.
+A: IPT has a mathematical component - the Games Programming (part of the SP unit) unit involves some challenging mathematical concepts, and the ability to deal with abstract concepts at a high level.
+Often, students who are not doing really well in Maths A also struggle with some important aspects of IPT.

 Q: Not all schools offer IPT - why is this?